 - Don’t tailgate: Leave a three-second cushion between you and the car in front of you.
 Tailgating won’t do anything but aggravate other people on the road.
 If the car in front of you suddenly smashes on the brakes, you could rear-end them.

 If you or a loved one was injured in an accident caused by a negligent or careless driver, you have a right to pursue fair compensation.
-Call the Phoenix car accident lawyers at Rafi Law Group, PLLC at (623) 300-1151.
+Contact the Phoenix car accident lawyers at Rafi Law Group at (623) 207-1555.